lnurl/luds/lnurl-withdraw.md

 ### Wallet to service interaction flow:

 1. User scans a LNURL QR code or accesses an `lightning:LNURL..` link with `LN WALLET` and `LN WALLET` decodes LNURL.

 2. `LN WALLET` makes a GET request to `LN SERVICE` using the decoded LNURL.

-3. `LN WALLET` gets Json response from `LN SERVICE` of form:
+3. `LN WALLET` gets JSON response from `LN SERVICE` of form:
     ```
     {
         callback: String, // the URL which LN SERVICE would accept a withdrawal Lightning invoice as query parameter